Updated 08/22/24 This newsletter is updated as the economy and situations change.

 Q Is this a good time to buy?

-A It could be if you’re buying a home you really like and plan to stay in it long-term, but… the rush is over so take your time and find the perfect home.
+A Yes, especially if you’re buying a home you plan to stay in for long-term.
 I love this saying, “You marry the house but you date the interest rate.”
 It’s a slang meaning you will be in the house for a very long time but rates go up and down.
-If rates are up you get a discount on the purchase price and when rates go down you refinance.
-If rates are down you lock in a great long term loan.
-In the long term you win either way.
+While rates are up you get a discount on the purchase price and when rates go down, and I believe they will be going down, you then lock in a great long term loan.
+In the long term you win both ways.

 Some economists think housing prices will decline due to a small recession and some say inflation will cause home prices to rise even more.
 I believe though there could be a small recession in the near future there’s always inflation which inevitably drives prices up over the long haul.